use-pico/pico/packages/cls/README.md

 ### useCls Hook

-For React components, use the `useCls` hook with automatic memoization:
+For React components, use the `useCls` hook to **bind a cls instance to React context tokens**.
+This hook’s main benefit is its **automatic integration with `ClsProvider`** (theme tokens), not memoization.
+You should still memoize your config if it changes every render.

 ```tsx
 import { useCls } from "@use-pico/cls";